brushtailmedia/sshkey-term/README.md

 | **Device revocation** | Stolen device where you're confident the key/passphrase held | **Settings → Manage devices on this server** (self-service) or ask your admin to `sshkey-ctl revoke-device --user you --device dev_...` |
 | **Account retirement** | Key compromise (copied, leaked, passphrase cracked) | **Settings → Retire account** (requires typing `RETIRE MY ACCOUNT` to confirm) |

-Device revocation is operational cleanup — it doesn't stop an attacker who extracted your raw key.
-If you suspect the key itself is gone, retire the account.
+Device revocation is operational cleanup — it doesn't stop an attacker who has your private key and knows your key passphrase, this is why it is important to protect your key with a passphrase.
+If you suspect the key itself is compromised, retire the account.

 **Retirement is monotonic and irreversible.** A retired account cannot be reactivated.
 To use the server again, the admin adds you as a new account (same or different username) with your new key.
-You lose access to pre-retirement room history, and existing 1:1 DMs with you become read-only for the other party.
+You lose access to your previous chat history, any existing DMs with you become read-only for the other party.

 **Back up your key.** If you lose both the key and your passphrase with no backup, your account ends — the server cannot help you recover it.
 The first-run wizard enforces an explicit acknowledgement of this before letting you connect.